Former Boeing CEO Muilenburg heads $200M ‘blank check’ venture

 Under Muilenburg, Boeing invested in a range of futuristic technologies, and even acquired some.
 But the aerospace giant is now burdened with heavy debt and no longer has the resources to invest in speculative side ventures.

-Leveraging his knowledge of such technologies, and a stellar cast of advisors, Muilenburg will now pursue investments with other people’s money using a financing vehicle called a “blank check company” — so-called because it invites investors to put up money ahead of identifying what specific businesses will be acquired.
+Leveraging his knowledge of such technologies,and a stellar cast of advisors, Muilenburg will now pursue investments with other people’s money using a financing vehicle called a “blank check company” — so-called because it invites investors to put up money ahead of identifying what specific businesses will be acquired.

 Such a vehicle, also known these days as a “special purpose acquisition company” or SPAC, typically goes public and then combines with a private company that’s attracted by the SPAC’s trading status and hoard of cash.
 The past year has seen an explosion of SPAC deals, often led by by well-known business figures.